Exabyte-io/documentation/docs/properties-directory/non-scalar/stress-tensor.md

 Under the [Results Tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md), the components of the stress tensor are presented as follows, expressed in units of kilobars (kbar).

 ![Stress Tensor](/images/Properties/stress-tensor.png "Stress Tensor")

+## Schema and Example

+The JSON schema and an example representation for this property can be found [here](../../properties/data/list.md#stress-tensor).

 ## Links